micmejia/bible-dump/NKJV/James/Jas 4.md

 ###### 1
-Where do [^a]wars and fights _come_ from among you?
+Where do wars and fights _come_ from among you?
 Do _they_ not _come_ from your _desires for_ pleasure that war in your members?

 ###### 2
 You lust and do not have.
 You murder and covet and cannot obtain.
-You fight and [^b]war. [^c]Yet you do not have because you do not ask.
+You fight and war.
+Yet you do not have because you do not ask.

 ###### 3
 You ask and do not receive, because you ask amiss, that you may spend _it_ on your pleasures.

 ###### 4
-[^d]Adulterers and adulteresses!
+Adulterers and adulteresses!
 Do you not know that friendship with the world is enmity with God?
 Whoever therefore wants to be a friend of the world makes himself an enemy of God.

 ###### 5
 Or do you think that the Scripture says in vain, "The Spirit who dwells in us yearns jealously"?